 - Practice and experience trauma-sensitive mindfulness practices and somatic practices that may be supportive to one’s traumatic coping and healing

-**No refunds on or after the start date of the series.
+**Pre-registration is required.
+No refunds on or after the start date of the series.
 Up to 6 CEUs are available for licensed mental health professionals in KS and MO.